GWickenden/PWA_SimpleAutoInstall/README.md

 # PWA_SimpleAutoInstall.js

 A lightweight, dependency-free JavaScript tool for adding an auto-install banner to your Progressive Web App (PWA).
-This script makes it incredibly easy to prompt users to install your app, whether they’re on Chrome/Android (via the native install prompt) or iOS (with manual installation instructions).
+This script makes it very easy to prompt users to install your app, whether they’re on Chrome/Android (via the native install prompt) or iOS/Safari (with manual installation instructions).

 > **Key Features:**
 >